llMBQll/OmniLED/docs/devices.md

 >
 > In the above example a single SteelSeries device config was added for "SteelSeries Apex 7 TKL".
 >
-> Compared to the USB device example it's quite a bit simpler as it does not require knowing the
+> Compared to the USB device examples it's simpler because it does not require knowing the USB
-> usb configuration nor knowing the usb data protocol.
+> configuration or device-specific protocol.
+>
 > Note: I was only able to test SteelSeries Engine with a single device.
 Handing multiple devices
 > via SSE may turn out to be broken.